-However, when it goes through its processing which Georgians say is natural, it is said to be an excellent hangover remedy for when you wake up from your resort bender.
+However, when it goes through its processing, which Georgians say is natural, it’s said to be an excellent hangover remedy for when you wake up from your resort bender.

-Obviously, spring water can’t entertain you for hours on end, so you can also visit the nearby Borjomi-Kharagauli National Park and walk through the lush green forests which make Borjomi so pretty.
+Obviously, spring water can’t entertain you for hours on end, so you can also visit the nearby Borjomi-Kharagauli National Park and walk through the lush green forests that make the Georgia country landscape of Borjomi so pretty.